You'd be surprised at how much money you spend on useless stuff.

-There is a tiny inner “hoarder” within each of us, whether big or small, that wants to hang onto things for a longer time than necessary.
+There is a tiny inner “hoarder” within each of us, whether big or small, that wants to hang onto things for longer than necessary.
 Think of this as the modern-day garage sale.
-By going through all your household items and de-cluttering every room, closet, bin, and corner, you may be surprised at the extra unwanted and unneeded items lying around.
+You may be surprised at the extra unwanted and unneeded items lying around by going through all your household items and de-cluttering every room, closet, bin, and corner.

-Garage sales are still popular today, but some of you may rather sell your unwanted items through different methods.
+Garage sales are still popular today, but some may rather sell unwanted items through different methods.
 Using apps like OfferUp, LetGo, and Facebook, you can list your unwanted items for friends and family to see and the local community to view.

 Other options for selling unwanted items include looking at your local retail stores to see if they buy used items in good condition.
-Keep in mind that trading in used items for money to a retail store will most likely result in less money, but it takes the hassle out of listing and selling the items.
+Remember that trading used items for money to a retail store will most likely result in less money, but it takes the hassle out of listing and selling the items.